Track & Field

 Other local and regional clubs host Open meetings throughout the season and many of our athletes travel regularly to compete at these meetings.

-Many of our best athletes are selected for Oxfordshire teams, South of England teams, and, for the very best, England teams.
+Many of our best athletes are selected for Oxfordshire teams, South of England teams, and, for the very best, England and GB teams.
 This affords them the opportunity to enter higher competitions and compete for regional, national and international honours.
-This applies equally to juniors, seniors and veteran age groups; the club currently boasts two senior members who have been recent GB team members, two juniors who are current England team members and several veterans who have represented England and GB in track and field and cross country running.
+This applies equally to juniors, seniors and veteran age groups; the club currently boasts three senior members who have been recent GB team members, one GB junior, a Senior England team member and several veterans who have represented England and GB in track and field and cross country running.

 ” I owe so much to Oxford City Athletics Club – not only did it give me a sense of purpose and achievement during adolescence, but it was also a chance to make new friends and, of course, to travel to various venues which I otherwise would not have seen…the club has a debt of gratitude to its stalwarts who quietly encouraged young athletes and acted as role models…[being] a member of the club also helped me in applying to teachers training college and, eventually, in teaching itself.”